 If you’re looking for an intelligent monitor, then the BenQ EW2480 should be on your radar.
 This attractive 24-inch bezel-less monitor includes BenQ’s HDRi technology to evaluate ambient lighting and screen content to refine its image.
 With contrast tuning and gorgeous colors, you’ll experience your games with more vibrancy and clarity, for a truly enthralling experience.
 If you want to upgrade your gaming experience, take a look at the best 4k gaming monitor instead.

 If you are connecting quite a few devices to your single monitor, the BenQ features three HDMI ports, so you won’t have to continually swap out cables.
-While the monitor does include built-in speakers, we found them to be underwhelming, meaning that you’ll likely want to pick up an external pair.
+While the monitor does include built-in speakers, we found them to be underwhelming, meaning that you’ll likely want to pick up an external pair or look at other cheap monitors that have better speakers.

 #6 LG 24MP59G-P Budget Gaming Monitor